 - Public patrons must be actively engaged in legal research.

-- Public patrons may ask for research assistance but should be advised that Library staff and students cannot provide legal advice and cannot research or interpret the law for them.
+- Public patrons may ask for research assistance.
+Library staff and students cannot provide legal advice and cannot research or interpret the law for them.

 - Public patrons must exit prior to the Library's posted closing time.